zaytsevandrii/football-events/README.md

 ## Football Events

-You can add any football events after registration, edit and delete
+You can, edit and delete add any football events after registration.

 ## Usage

 The Strapi backend can be found here  (https://github.com/zaytsevandrii/football-events-backend)

--Modal Components
+Modal Components

--SASS
+SASS

 ## Deploy on Vercel